 Stakeholders across the agriculture industry attended.
-Farmers and agribusinesses, as well as researchers, listened to talks from The Rt Hon Liz Truss MP (Secretary of State for Environment, Food and Rural Affairs), a panel debate (featuring speakers from Defra, ODI, Agri-Tech East, Syngenta) and some quick presentations (from organisations such as Senseye and CABI).
+Farmers and agribusinesses, as well as researchers, listened to talks from Liz Truss MP, Secretary of State for Environment, Food and Rural Affairs.
+There was also a panel debate featuring speakers from Defra, ODI, Agri-Tech East and Syngenta.
+And some presentations from organisations such as Senseye and CABI.
 The conference’s theme was the future of agriculture and the role that open data has in agriculture’s future.

-Simply put, it’s information (usually statistical) which is made freely available to everyone, without any copyright restrictions and other forms of red-tape usually associated with data (which many of us often know all too much about!).
+Simply put, it’s information (usually statistical) which is made freely available to everyone, without any copyright restrictions and other forms of red-tape usually associated with data (which many of us know all too much about!).

-She outlined the challenges facing farming, often referred to by some, like Sir John Beddington, as ‘the perfect storm’.
+She outlined the challenges facing farming, referred to by some as ‘the perfect storm’.
 With demand for food rising, and climate change certainly set to have an impact, Liz suggested that data which can be harnessed to improve science and technology is crucial to future agricultural success.

-Open data could connect up the challenges presented by ‘the perfect storm’ and help us to imagine a wider range of solutions not already thought of.
+Open data could connect up the challenges presented by ‘the perfect storm’.
+It could help us to imagine a wider range of solutions not already thought of.
 Wouldn’t it be great if there was integrated datasets freely available across societies that would allow us to think of more innovative solutions that otherwise may not be possible?

-It’s also all well and good debating the future of agriculture in London but is wider outreach by agribusiness and government needed outside of London in more agricultural areas?
-Whilst there are many benefits to be gained from open data that I learnt about, and a lot of excitement in the agriculture industry towards open data being able to tackle ‘the perfect storm’, many questions still remain.
+It’s also all well and good debating the future of agriculture in London, but is wider outreach by agribusiness and government needed outside of London in more agricultural areas?
+Whilst there are many benefits to be gained from open data that I learnt about, and a lot of excitement in agriculture towards open data being able to tackle the perfect storm, many questions still remain.